All images used in this website, including all the blogs

 purpose of knowledge and education of our visitors.

+Each year, many people from Martinique visit Saint Lucia and vice versa.
 Now, you might be thinking, "Why would someone leave one beautiful Caribbean island for another?"
 It's a fair question; the answer, like a good rum punch, is a delightful mix of flavours.
 Martinique, with its French elegance and dramatic volcanic peaks, certainly holds its own.
 However, Saint Lucia, with its iconic Pitons, lush rainforests, and a distinctly British vibe, offers a different kind of allure.

-The most common and often quickest route is by ferry.
-Several reputable ferry companies operate regular services between the two islands, typically departing from Fort-de-France, Martinique's capital, and arriving in Castries, Saint Lucia's capital.
 The journey itself is rather pleasant, offering stunning views of the Caribbean Sea and the approaching islands.
 You can often sit on deck, feel the warm breeze on your face, and perhaps even spot a dolphin or two if you're lucky.
 The crossing usually takes around 1.5 to 2 hours, making it a convenient option for a weekend getaway or a longer holiday.

 Alternatively, for those who prefer to take to the skies, there are flights available.
 While perhaps a tad more expensive than the ferry, flying offers the advantage of speed.
-The flight time between Martinique Aimé Césaire International Airport (FDF) and Saint Lucia's Hewanorra International Airport (UVF) is quite short, usually around 30 minutes.
+The flight time between Martinique Aimé Césaire International Airport (FDF) and Saint Lucia's Hewanorra International Airport (UVF) is quite short, usually around 25-30 minutes.
 This option is particularly appealing for those who are short on time or prefer the convenience of air travel.
 Upon arrival at Hewanorra, which is located in the southern part of the island, you'll need to arrange onward transportation to your final destination, be it a taxi or a pre-booked transfer.

-Packing Your Bags: Essentials for Your Saint Lucian Trip
+Packing Essentials for Your Saint Lucian Trip

+Before you set off on your Saint Lucian adventure, a bit of preparation is in order.
 Ensure your passport is valid for the duration of your stay.
 While both Martinique and Saint Lucia are in the Caribbean, they are separate nations, so passport checks are standard.
 It's always wise to have a few photocopies of your passport stored separately as well.
 If you're flying, make sure you have your flight confirmation details printed or easily accessible on your phone.
 For the ferry, keep your ticket handy.

 Martinique uses the Euro (€), while Saint Lucia's official currency is the Eastern Caribbean Dollar (XCD).
 While some establishments in Saint Lucia may accept Euros or US Dollars, it's generally advisable to exchange some currency into XCD for ease of transactions, especially at local markets and smaller establishments.
 Credit and debit cards are widely accepted in tourist areas, but it's always good to have some cash on hand.